Can Lyme Disease Cause Neuropathy? Burning, Tingling, and Moving Nerve Pain

 - Microcirculatory changes

-Because these processes are dynamic rather than fixed structural lesions, symptoms may fluctuate, improve, or shift location—particularly after stress, exertion, illness, or sleep disruption.
+Because these processes are dynamic, symptoms may fluctuate, improve, or shift location—especially after stress, exertion, illness, or poor sleep.

 These mechanisms are explored further in persistent Lyme disease mechanisms.

-Symptoms suggestive of neuropathy are frequently attributed to anxiety or labeled idiopathic when routine electrodiagnostic studies are normal.
+Symptoms suggestive of neuropathy are often dismissed when EMG or nerve conduction studies are normal.

 Not necessarily.